clearent/android-idtech-sdk/README.md

 ## How to use.
 1 - Contact Clearent for a reader and a public key.

-2 - Required jars are in the lib folder.
+2 - Required jars are located in the lib folder.

 3 - Implement the PublicOnReceiverListener interface.
 This is the object used to communicate with your app.